 Soon after, Crawford founded the Take the Mic program, which offers sessions for children to build their confidence and self-esteem by learning the art of public speaking.

-Now in its eighth year of programing, Crawford joins me to share more about the program and its impact.
+Crawford joined me to share more about the program and its impact.

 Ayanna Crawford, Take the Mic: When my daughter was in third grade, she’d come home, you know, nervous — sort of crying almost — about the fact that she wasn’t ready to present her project because there was a portion of her project that she had to present with her peers.
 And so, I said, “Oh, no!
 We can’t have that.”

 So, I just sat her down.
 We talked a little bit, you know, about public speaking.
 We talked a little bit about, you know, her fear and then ways that she could use in order to do this presentation.

 So, with that being said, I knew that there is probably other students that might have needed some help.
 So, we actually formed a little group, and we got a couple of her friends, and we did a couple of like mock presentations just to kind of help them.